carlsberg/configuration-fetch-action/README.md

 > This project is powered by AWS SDK

-A Github Action that fetches configurations from AWS AppConfig files, powered by AWS SDK
+A Github Action that fetches configurations from AWS AppConfig files, powered by AWS SDK.
+It creates a file and sets the absolute path as a github action output for the file location.

 ## Requirements